 Common Mistakes Teachers Make

 1. Trying to reason during dysregulation.
-"You know the rules" and "We talked about this" require the prefrontal cortex, which is offline.
-Save reasoning for after regulation.
+"You know the rules" and "We talked about this" require reflection, language and working memory.
+Save detailed reasoning for after regulation.

 2. Imposing consequences during crisis.
 "Right, you have lost your break time" during a meltdown escalates rather than resolves.
 Consequences belong in the post-regulation conversation, not in the heat of the moment.